ValaaLabs/valaa-stack/DEVOPS.md

 keep such ValaaSpace applications deployments separate from the authorities they are used to control).

-valma authollery commands: `vlm release-build` `vlm release-deploy`
+valma authollery commands: `vlm build-release` `vlm deploy-release`

 ### 4.4.1.
 Valaa authorities vs. ValOS authorities